-My research focuses on ethnic, racial, and religious boundary processes, gender, high-risk mobilization, and the causes and consequences of violence.
+My research focuses on categorical and behavioral boundary processes, cognition, and the causes and consequences of violence.
 These interests are reflected in my current book project as well as my published papers and ongoing research.
-I examine three aspects of decision-making in violent contexts in these works.
 First, I study wartime defection, or how people shift stances from support for state violence to resistance and saving behaviors within the same violent episode.
 Second, I investigate the relationship between social boundaries and political behaviors, with a specific interest in how racial, ethnic, and religious cleavages inform and are transformed by extreme violence such as genocide.
-Third, I analyze the role of gender in politically violent movements.
-Here, I focus on how gender informs individual’s decisions to support and participate in war, and how gender is implicated in movement's decisions to adopt violent tactics.
+Third, I analyze the relationship between cognition and perception at the micro-level of decision-making on violence.
+Here, I focus on how timing influences cognitive adaptation to violence and how shifts in social perception mediate this process.
 To view my publications, please click here.